-At the spring test, the concentrations of Phosphate, the usable form of phosphorus, were over the upper threshold of the target range.
-During the late summer test, this nutrient decreased to the upper end of the target range.
+At the spring test, the concentrations of Phosphate, the usable form of phosphorus, were near the upper threshold of the target range.
+During the late summer test, this nutrient decreased to the lower end.
 Rainfall and snowmelt in spring often deliver excess nutrients from the watershed.
 Also, plant production is slow this time of year, so more phosphorus was still unused at the time of the spring test.
 The decrease from spring to summer was likely helped by aquatic plants utilizing nutrients, removing them from the water column.